Caffeine Use Disorder

 DEFINITION

-• Caffienated foods and beverages are regularly consumed by more than 85% of adults and children in the U.S.[1]
+• Caffeinated foods and beverages are regularly consumed by more than 90% of adults and a high proportion of children and adolescents in the U.S.[1]

-• Caffeine use disorder refers to disruptive, problematic pattern of caffeine use leading to clinically significant impairment or distress.
-Common features of the disorder include overuse, inability to quit, withdrawal symptoms, craving, tolerance, and continuing to use despite problems.
+• Caffeine use disorder (CUD) refers to disruptive, problematic pattern of caffeine use leading to clinically significant impairment or distress.
+Common features of the disorder include failure to control use, continued use despite harm, and withdrawal and may include craving, tolerance and consuming more than intended.

-• Caffeine use disorder is considered a condition for further study in DSM-5.
-The closely related caffeine dependence syndrome is a recognized disorder in ICD-10.
+• Caffeine use disorder is considered a condition for further study in DSM-5 (Section III)[2] and is not yet fully recognized by the DSM-5.
+The ICD-11 includes a closely related caffeine dependence syndrome that mirrors the proposed DSM-5 criteria.
 This addiction disorder is characterized by use of caffeine in patterns and amounts that lead to clinically significant disturbance or distress.

 • Not discussed here are four additional DSM-5 caffeine-related disorders: caffeine intoxication, caffeine withdrawal, caffeine-induced anxiety disorder, and caffeine-induced sleep disorder[3].